Certification Practice Test | PDF Questions | Actual Questions | Test Engine | Pass4Sure

 John is a real busy bird today.
 He has been rushing around all morning.

-A. John is a real busy bird today
+1. John is a real busy bird today

-B. John is a real busy bee today
+2. John is a real busy bee today

-D. John is a real busy ape today
+hn is a real busy ape today hn is a real busy box today

-E. John is a real busy box today
+John is a real busy dog today

 Features of iPass4sure TEAS-V7 Exam